 When an employer retaliates against a whistleblower, there are three elements necessary for a SOX claim against the employer to succeed:

-- The employee must be engaged in protected activity at the time of the retaliatory action.
-Protected activity is activity protected under whistleblower laws.
+- The employee must be engaged in a protected activity during the retaliatory action.
+Protected activity is an activity protected under whistleblower laws.

 - The employee is protected if the employer took adverse employment action against the employee, and